Who makes the best roulette wheels in the business? There are a few contenders for the top slot, but surely Canmegh is up there on the podium?

 We spend most of our time playing roulette online, of course (well, we are called Roulette17.com).
 But that doesn’t mean that we don’t enjoy a flutter on the wheel on a night out at a casino like the Hippodrome Casino in London or Aspers in Stratford.

-And one of the things we can appreciate is the beauty of the modern day roulette wheel.
+One of the things we can appreciate is the beauty of the modern day roulette wheel.
 Think about it- roulette wheels are marvels of engineering.
-The game owes it’s entire existence to a guy called Blaise Pascal who was trying to invent a perpetual motion machine.
+The game owes it’s entire existence to that guy called Blaise Pascal who was trying to invent a machine that would spin and spin forever.

 Cammegh Roulette Wheels